Psoriasis In America:

 New Health Union survey data helps the healthcare industry better understand and reach people living with psoriasis

 For the fifth year in a row, Health Union has gathered patient-reported data from thousands of real people impacted by psoriasis.
-The third annual Psoriasis In America survey quantifies the true impact of this condition among patients – going beyond basic demographics and symptoms to establish a deep understanding of the holistic patient journey for those affected and to track trends over time.
+The fifth annual Psoriasis In America survey quantifies the true impact of this condition among patients – going beyond basic demographics and symptoms to establish a deep understanding of the holistic patient journey for those affected and to track trends over time.

 The new data from the fifth annual Psoriasis In America survey reveals deep insights of a population of 868 diagnosed respondents, of which 61% feel their psoriasis is unpredictable and just 15%* feel controlled on their current treatment plan.
 Over the past year, 39% have experienced more than 10 flares, and nearly half have never gone into remission.